 To make it tie into the rest of the house, we had some custom trim made by a local woodworker to match the trim throughout the house, and used some rosettes that I found at a local antique shop.

 We also did this with our pantry entrance.
-When we bought the house, it had some cheap trim that tried to mimic the victorian style, but I actually found the trim at a local salvage shop.
+When we bought the house, it had some cheap trim that tried to mimic the Victorian style, but I actually found the trim at a local salvage shop.

 I realize now we could’ve done that for the window, but it hadn’t occurred to me then.